DragoPrime/drago-cogs/README.md

 | Jellyfin Recommendation | <details><summary>Recommend a title from Jellyfin every Monday at 06:00 PM</summary>This cog is in romanian language and a custom command to recommend</details>
 | Calendar Sync | <details><summary>Syncs Discord scheduled events to a Google Calendar</summary>Syncs Discord scheduled events to a Google Calendar</details>
 | Jellyfin Library Stats | <details><summary>Updates library statistics on a Jellyfin server weekly</summary>This cog is in romanian language</details>
+| Jellyfin New Content | <details><summary>Monitors and announces new movies and TV shows added to a Jellyfin server</summary>This cog is in romanian language</details>

 ## BenchmarkLeaderboard